 As a remote worker, you need to spend time thinking about how you can best communicate with your team.
 This ensures you share all the information your team needs when they need it.
 There are a few things you should keep in mind when communicating as a remote worker:

 Use Synchronous Tools

 You should try to make the most of synchronous tools when you need to work on a task with another member of the team.
-Tools such as Google Docs and Dropbox Paper allow a few people to work on the document at the same time, write comments, and make any changes.
+Google Docs and Dropbox Paper allow a few people to work on the document at the same time, write comments, and make any changes.
 This means you can work with other members of your team without having to be in a call with them.
 If you have a collaborative task you want to work on, you should consider using synchronous tools to help you.
 Virtual whiteboard tools and other note-taking platforms can also be helpful as a remote worker.